 About Dr. Bob Rogers

 I am a staff chaplain at a hospital in Mississippi, and an adjunct history professor (online) for a college in Florida.
-I teach a Sunday School class, and teach a Bible study each week at a local prison, and I am a frequent guest preacher at various churches.
+I teach a Sunday School class, and I am a frequent guest preacher at various churches.
 For many years, I taught the Bible at a local prison.
 Before becoming a hospital chaplain, I was a Baptist pastor for 33 years, serving churches in Mississippi and Georgia.
 The opinions on this blog are my own, and do not necessarily reflect the views of the institutions for which I work.

 You can email me at BobRogersThD@gmail.com.

 Look for posts on this blog several times a month.

 If you see a video ad below, please understand that I have no control over these ads, and that I do not necessarily endorse the product.
 If you see an ad that is inappropriate, email me at BobRogersThD@gmail.com.